top of page

 • Club members must allow other members to raft up alongside as long as the mooring doesn’t become overloaded.

-• If the mooring is occupied by an ineligible boat, club members may politely point out that they are owned by LBYC and RPNYC and ask them to leave, or alternatively raft up and encourage them to join one of the clubs.
+• If the mooring is occupied by an ineligible boat, club members may politely point out that they are owned by LBYC/RPNYC/EBYMBC and ask them to leave, or alternatively raft up and encourage them to join one of the clubs.

 Rafting up procedure